TeakSlack/cpp-notes/notes/Pointers & References.md

     val++;
 }

-// Keep in mind this code is functionaly the same as
+// Keep in mind this code is functionality the same as

 void increment3(int* val)
 {